WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

   **Default**: `300`
   **Description**: Used to set the amount of time in which we want a target queue length to be processed.
 This time will be used to compute how long the tuned target queue length should be to process the queue in this set amount of time.

+* `CAF_MOCK_SERVER_PORT`
+  **Default**: `63669`
+  **Description**: Used only in TunedTargetQueueIT.
+This dictates the port used for the MockWebServer representing a kubernetes connection.
+This must be set to the same server port as that defined in kube-config-test.yaml.

+* `KUBECONFIG`
+  **Default**: `${project.basedir}/src/test/resources/k8s/kube-config-test.yaml`
+  **Description**: Used only in TunedTargetQueueIT.
+This indicates where the kube config file is located.
+This file connects kubectl to the mocked up kubernetes information hosted within the test using MockWebServer.